4. The Solution to the Dinosaur Paradox

 Investigating the Possibilities

-stars2 Picture of Space
+Picture of Space

-This gives us three possible variables that if one or more of these variables were to change then it could change the acceleration due to gravity.
-However, it is difficult to imagine how either the universal gravitational constant G, the mass of the Earth ME, or the radius of the Earth RE could have changed significantly between the Mesozoic era and the present.
-Both the physical evidence and simple calculations of what is physically possible confirm that none of these values could have significantly changed during the last hundred and fifty million years.
-But still, in the spirit of keeping an open mind, let us take a moment to investigate why none of these values could have changed by a significant amount over the last 150 million years.
+This gives us three possible variables that, if one or more were to change, could alter the acceleration due to gravity.
+However, it is difficult to imagine how the universal gravitational constant G, the mass of the Earth ME, or the radius of the Earth RE could have changed significantly between the Mesozoic era and the present.
+Both physical evidence and simple calculations of what is physically possible confirm that none of these values could have changed significantly over the last 150 million years.
+Still, in the spirit of keeping an open mind, let us take a moment to investigate why none of these values could have changed by a meaningful amount during that time.

-Earth & Moon Earth and Moon
+Earth and Moon

 diagram of density layers

-Centrifugal Force Forces Acting on an Object, such as a Person, on a Rotating Earth
+Forces Acting on an Object, such as a Person, on a Rotating Earth

 where Fc is the centrifugal force, M is the mass of an object, v is the object's speed, and R is the distance to the rotational axis.
-This equation can also be written as
+This equation can also be written as:

-Fc = m r w2
+Fc = m r ω2

-During the Mesozoic era the Earth did spin slightly faster.
-Physical evidence comes from coral samples and tidal rhythmites showing that 150 million years ago during the Mesozoic era the sidereal year was 378 days long compared to the present 365.25 days while each solar day was only 23 hours 11 minutes long compared to the present 24 hour day.
-The tidal rhythmites are sedimentary rocks from an ancient shore line.
-The alternating dark and light silty deposits can be counted to determine the number of days in a year.
-The physical evidence confirms the logical conclusion that the tidal forces are slowing down the spinning of the Earth.
+During the Mesozoic era, the Earth spun slightly faster.
+Physical evidence from coral samples and tidal rhythmites indicates that 150 million years ago, the sidereal year was 378 days long, compared to the present 365.25 days, while each solar day lasted only 23 hours and 11 minutes instead of the current 24 hours.
+Tidal rhythmites are sedimentary rocks from ancient shorelines, where alternating dark and light silty deposits can be counted to determine the number of days in a year.
+This physical evidence confirms the logical conclusion that tidal forces are gradually slowing the Earth's rotation.

-Diagram of Earth's Tidal Bulge Tidal Lag: the Moon slows down the rotation of the Earth while simultaneously the Moon slowly moves away from the Earth.
+Tidal Lag: the Moon slows down the rotation of the Earth while simultaneously the Moon slowly moves away from the Earth.

 Let us take a moment to understand why the Earth's rotation is slowing down.

-Hot Air Balloons Hot Air Balloons Floating in Front of Pikes Peak Mountain, Colorado
+Hot Air Balloons Floating in Front of Pikes Peak Mountain, Colorado

-Buoyancy force vector The upper fluid buoyancy force reduces the normal force that is the effective weight felt by the dinosaur.
+The upper fluid buoyancy force reduces the normal force that is the effective weight felt by the dinosaur.

 Derivation of Fluid Density Equation